top of page

 Working together with ODKF Executive Director Sarah Fairchild, I created various promotional/social media initiatives to help amplify the organization.
 This took the form of Instagram/Facebook posts and tee-shirts/merchandise.

-Duke Paoa Kahanamoku: An Iconic Life 8-Part Timeline initiative posting in Summer 2023 on the ODKF Instagram site.
+Duke Paoa Kahanamoku: An Iconic Life 8-Part Timeline initiative posted in Summer 2023 on the ODKF IG/FB sites.

 For the latest Fall promotion, a set of 9 new designs were created that are a mix of vintage-modern and contemporary branding styles.
 The heritage direction is an ode to ODKF's longevity and its roots to the community.
 The contemporary direction has an upbeat design aesthetic that plays on local Hawaiian themes.